DCNick3/shin/README.md

 You would also need to have the game files.
 Extract the romfs from the game dump, which would give you a `data.rom` file.
 It's sha256sum should be `6d90eb0bacacf769a7e4634407622b047acd711c47debb28136d7bab3fd0e591`.

+You should put this file into the `shin/assets` directory

-Then run the following commands in the `shin` directory:
+Then you can start the game with following command ran in the `shin` directory:

 ```bash
 cargo run --release
 ```

+Note that you should set `shin` as a working directory beforehand!

 If you encounter any issues, please open an issue on GitHub.